quicwg/ops-drafts/draft-ietf-quic-manageability.md

 wire image.
 Extremely limited observation of upstream congestion may be possible via the observation of CE markings on ECN-enabled QUIC traffic.

 ## Server cooperation with load balancers {#sec-loadbalancing}

 In the case of content distribution networking architectures including load balancers, the connection ID provides a way for the server to signal information about the desired treatment of a flow to the load balancers.

-Server-generated Connection IDs must not encode any information other that that needed to route packets to the appropriate backend server(s): typically the identity of the backend server or pool of servers, if the data-center’s load balancing system keeps "local" state of all flows itself.
-Care must be exercised to ensure that the information encoded in the Connection ID is not sufficient to identify unique end users.
-Note that by encoding routing information in the Connection ID, load balancers open up a new attack vector that allows bad actors to direct traffic at a specific backend server or pool.
-It is therefore recommended that Server-Generated Connection ID includes a cryptographic MAC that the load balancer pool server are able to identify and discard packets featuring an invalid MAC.
+Guidance on assigning connection IDs is given in
+{{?QUIC-APPLICABILITY=I-D.ietf-quic-applicability}}.

 ## DDoS Detection and Mitigation {#sec-ddos-dec}